sebastiw/provider_asn1/README.md

 <Plugin Output>
 ```

-The plugin will look in an app directory called 'asn1' for *.asn1 files, compile them, and move the generated source to the appropriate places.
+The plugin will look in an app directory called 'asn1' for *.asn or
+*.asn1 files, compile them, and move the generated source to the
+appropriate places.

 For example, Your project should have a structure like this:
 ```